uvansh/uvansh/README.md

 ## 🚀 About Me

 Hey there!
-I'm a passionate developer specialized in Machine Learning, Artificial Intelligence, Generative AI, and full-stack web development with Next.js, TypeScript, and Python.
+I'm a passionate developer specialized in Machine Learning, Artificial Intelligence, Generative AI, and backend development of LLM application.
 I love building things that merge intelligence and interactivity.

 - 🎓 Graduated with a focus on ML, AI, and GenAI
-- 💻 Main stack: Next.js, TypeScript, Python
+- 💻 Main stack: FastAPI, Pytorch, Huggingface, Langchain, LangSmith.
 - 🤖 Always tinkering with new ideas and projects

 ---